 To encourage community and personal growth through diverse materials, services, and experiences.

 This service reaches out to seniors who may not be able to drive anymore, or someone who may be temporarily confined to bed rest.
-If you cannot come to the Library to get your materials, call Carol to see if you are eligible for home delivery.
+If you cannot come to the Library to get your materials, call the desk to see if you are eligible for home delivery.

 Do you travel throughout Michigan and wish you could borrow a book from a library near your vacation spot?
 We now offer MILibrary Card which allows you to use these libraries.
 This free service is for Henika District Library cardholders only.
 Come in and sign up today to receive your MILibary Card sticker.